ACatThatPrograms/web3-signer/README.md

 ## Test Suite

-The API currently has a test suite for the most critical things and can be run with `pnpm test` from the project root after database setup
+The API currently has a test suite for the most critical things and can be run with `pnpm nx run api:test` from the project root after database setup

 ## QA Session